On This Day In Judy Garland’s Life And Career – January 13

 january-13,-1944

-Also on this day, “You And I” was pre-recorded.
-Judy was not a part of the session as it was the one song in the film that she was not a part of.
-Judging from the Daily Music Report, the session might have been done at the last minute as the production was originally for the June Allyson film Two Girls And A Sailor.
+Also on this day, “You and I” was pre-recorded.
+Judy was not a part of the session.
+Judging from the Daily Music Report, the session might have been done at the last minute, as the production was originally for the June Allyson film Two Girls And A Sailor.

 Listen to Take 3 of “2024” here: